 where i is a firm and t is a year.
 The sample period runs at an annual frequency from 2002 to 2022.
 We choose the annual frequency because the data on emissions from Trucost is at an annual frequency.
 As discussed, ours is a departure from the literature that tends to regress monthly returns on annual emissions.
-The independent variable is the annual stock return of firm i, from t - 1 to t.
+The independent variable is the annual stock return of firm i, from the end of year t-1 to the end of year t.
 The vector \mathbf{X}{it-1} includes a set of firm-level variables, lagged by one year.
-Crucially, this vector includes firm-level emissions intensity, defined in Section 2.1.
+Crucially, this vector includes firm-level emissions intensity defined in Section 2.1.
 In some specifications, we include scope-1 emissions intensity.
 In other specifications, we include the sum of scope-1 and scope-2 emissions intensity.
 Finally, in some specifications, we include industry fixed effects (based on the 2-digit NAICS code).

-The other firm-level variables are control variables, namely variables meant to capture the influence of other omitted factors that are correlated with both emissions intensity and returns.
+The other firm-level variables are control variables, namely variables meant to capture the influence of other omitted factors that might be correlated with both emissions intensity and returns.
 Note that the use of emissions intensity, namely emissions normalized by revenues, addresses the natural concern that firms tend to have higher emissions when their revenues are also elevated.
 The controls included in the vector \mathbf{X}{it-1} are (i) the log of firm's market capitalization, (ii) firm's leverage (defined as total debt divided by total assets), (iii) firm's investments normalized by total assets, (iv) firm's return on equity (defined as net income divided by shareholders' equity), (v) the volatility of the firm stock (defined as the standard deviation of monthly returns over a 12-month period), (vi) firm beta (defined as the CAPM beta calculated over a 12-month period), and (vii) firm book-to-market ratio.
 While informed by economic theory, there is, of course, a degree of judgement in deciding which control variables to include in this regression.
-For this reason, in Section 4.2, we conduct a robustness analysis of our estimated coefficients of interest to the inclusion of different sets of control variables.
+For this reason, in Section 4.2, we analyze how